-Warm-up for 20-30 minute, at the end of the warm up do a 5min hard effort (95% of previous test).
+- Warm-up for 20-30 minutes, at the end of the warm-up, do a 5 min hard effort (95% of the previous test).
 Recover for 5 minutes with easy spinning before starting the test.
 Keep pedaling into the recovery.

-Make sure that you are well fueled, hydrated and rested before doing the test.
-Last meal should be 1.5-2hrs earlier and digested before starting.
+- Make sure that you are well-fueled, hydrated and rested before doing the test.
+The last meal should be 1.5-2hrs earlier and digested before starting.

 The FTP test is about the same as the LTHR test.
 However, instead of a 30 min test and taking the last 20 min HR avg, the test is 20 min and you take the avg watts for the 20 min.
 To get your Functional Threshold Power (FTP) requires a little math.
-Take the avg power from the test and multiply it by .05 and subtract that number by the avg power.
-For the avg power of 300w the math looks like this.
-(300 x .05)-300=285.
-285 is your FTP and the number you’ll use to enter in to your power meter computer and zone calculator below.
+Your FTP is 95% of your 20 min power avg (avg power x .95) For the avg power of 300w, the math looks like this.
+(300 x .95)=285.

 Your Zone and Power Levels

 Now that you have your LTHR or FTP, you can get your training zones and power levels (if you are using a power meter).
-Within my training plans I reference the zones and levels.
+Within our training plans, we reference the zones and levels.
 Once you have your LTHR or FTP you can use my Zone Calculator to find your training zones and levels.